-1812 Birthday of author Charles Dickens, whose A Christmas Carol has been adapted to the stage dozens of times and provides a durable annuity for theatre troupes everywhere.
-Among other major stage hits adapted from his work: The Life and Adventures of Nicholas Nickleby, The Mystery of Edwin Drood, Pickwick, and Oliver!
+1812 Birthday of author Charles Dickens, whose A Christmas Carol has been adapted to the stage dozens of times.
+Other major stage hits adapted from his work include The Life and Adventures of Nicholas Nickleby, The Mystery of Edwin Drood, Pickwick, and Oliver!

 1883 Birthday of composer Eubie Blake, one of the first Black composers to write a Broadway musical.
 His scores include Shuffle Along, Lew Leslie's Blackbirds, and Swing It.
 His life and songs are the subject of the hit 1978 revue Eubie!
 He also appears as a character in George C. Wolfe's 2016 musical Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed.

 1959 First play reading at Joe Cino's Caffe Cino in New York's Greenwich Village.
-The space had opened as a bar in December 1958, but under Cino's flamboyant stewardship, it grows into the cradle of the Off-Off-Broadway movement, providing a launching pad for the earliest works of Sam Shepard, Lanford Wilson, Jean Claude van Itallie, Tom Eyen, and many other playwrights.
-Its productions examine subjects no commercial producer of the time would touch, especially those with gay themes.
-After Cino's suicide in 1967, his circle of theatre artists found Off-Broadway's Circle Rep.
+The space opened as a bar in December 1958, and grows into the cradle of the Off-Off-Broadway movement under Cino's flamboyant stewardship.
+It's productions examine subjects no commercial producer of the time would touch, especially those with gay themes, and provides a launching pad for the earliest works of Sam Shepard, Lanford Wilson, Jean Claude van Itallie, Tom Eyen, and many other playwrights.
+After Cino's suicide in 1967, his collaborators found Off-Broadway's Circle Rep.

-1968 Two estranged brothers reunite to settle their father's estate in Arthur Miller's new play The Price, opening at the Morosco Theatre.
+1968 Two estranged brothers reunite to settle their father's estate in Arthur Miller's The Price at the Morosco Theatre.
 Pat Hingle, Kate Reid, Harold Gary, and Arthur Kennedy star.
 It runs 429 performances.

-1976 Philadelphia's Shubert Theatre, acquired by The Academy of Music in 1972 and refurbished, re-opens with a revival of My Fair Lady.
+1976 Philadelphia's Shubert Theatre, acquired by The Academy of Music in 1972, reopens with a revival of My Fair Lady.